Home

 Plumb, Level, and Squaring Walls

-Plumb, level, and square is one of the oldest and most basic rules of carpentry.
-If the surface the wall framing rests upon is level (horizontally) and square (mathematically) it will be plumb (vertically) when raised.
 To look at it another way, if it is plumb and square it will be level.
 This basic rule has worked for centuries, even Jesus Christ the carpenter probably used it.
 I would even bet that Jonathan Prine's Grandpa of "Grandpa was a Carpenter" fame used it.
-In this day of modern carpentry, why don't we all apply this rule?

 Step by Step Squaring Walls